 Pop-Up Camper Van

-Add a pop-up cardboard roof and a small storage area in the back.
+Add a pop-up cardboard roof and a small storage area in the back, which can double as a creative large toy car storage solution.
 It’s perfect for pretend road trips and camping adventures right in your living room.

 Interactive Dashboard